cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ### Example CBOR Certificate Encoding

-The CBOR encoding of the first X.509 certificateis shown below in CBOR diagnostic format.
+The CBOR encoding of the first X.509 certificate is shown below in CBOR diagnostic format.

 ~~~~~~~~~~~
 /This defines a CBOR Sequence (RFC 8742):/